RV Bed with underbed storage

 What we learned is that you can get replacement gas lifts pretty easily from an auto parts store.
 You actually buy them based on the weight needed to “overcome” to depress the gas lift and how LONG the gas lift has to be.
-If you visit the following link (Amazon Disclosure) to an entire collection of representative lifts so that you can see how easy it is to replace them.

 Once you see those representative gas lifts, you’ll be able to start to figure out which replacement you need.
 For heaven’s sake don’t call an RV repair person for this task – way too easy.

 - So when it comes to storage BE CAREFUL.
 BE THOUGHTFUL.

 - Try not to put HEAVY things into storage.
 If you own a heavy IBM selectric typewriter – please do not put it in your RV anywhere!